ssghait007/blog/content/blog/running-selenium-webdriver-on-raspberry-pi-zero.md

 ---
-title: Running selenium webdriver on raspberry-pi zero w.
+title: How-to: Selenium Webdriver on Raspberry Pi Zero W.
 description: The post describes how you can run selenium automations on raspberry-pi zero w.
 category: Developer
 published: true